Collating the best research, writing and analysis.

 Land and Climate Review is published by Culmer Raphael, an energy and environmental research consultancy, and is philanthropically funded.

-We have key focus areas – such as bioenergy, or mining – but welcome diverse voices in our opinion articles, and maintain editorial independence from our funders.
+We have key focus areas – such as bioenergy, extraction, and carbon removals – but welcome diverse voices in our opinion articles, and maintain editorial independence from our funders.

 Our people